codingpop/simple-oas/README.md

 ## Compatibilty

-This server supports OpenApi specification version 2 or later.
+This server supports OpenAPI specification version 2 or later.

 ## Install